 Homeowners association boards are made up of community residents.
 They are elected to the board and volunteer their time.
 HOA boards establish rules, ensure that those rules are followed, manage the funds collected through HOA fees, make provisions for the maintenance of common areas and have other responsibilities intended to keep these communities running smoothly.
 Boards are typically made up of a president, secretary, treasurer and other members.
 Community bylaws establish how board members are elected or removed from the board, what powers and duties board members have, how long their terms are in office and other aspects of their services.
 HOA boards in North Carolina must hold member meetings at least annually.

 It is not unusual for disputes to arise between homeowners associations and members of the community they manage.
-Our law firm represents individual residents as well as HOA boards in legal disputes.
-We handle numerous tasks, including:
+My law firm represents individual residents as well as HOA boards in legal disputes.
+I handle numerous tasks, including:

 If you are involved in a dispute related to a homeowners association, I am a North Carolina real estate litigation lawyer who can provide strategic legal guidance tailored to your specific concern.